ReactiveSets/toubkal/README.md

 Example
 =======

-Application retrieving sales and employees from a server, aggregates these by year and displays the results incrementally in an html table (a * indicates that a pipelet is not yet implemented).
+Application retrieving sales and employees from a server, aggregates these by year and displays the results incrementally in an html table
+(a * indicates that a pipelet is not yet implemented or is work in progress).

 index.html (all.css and all-min.js are compiled and mimified in realtime by Excess):